 Fairness and transparency are two key reasons for not throwing the baby out with the bathwater, suggest the authors.
 Managers will still be making judgements about their people – and whether they should be promoted or given a pay rise – with or without any kind of formal system.
 The problem is if you take the structure away, the employee isn’t part of the process – and is completely in the dark about who is judging their contribution and how they are being measured.

-So what can you do to make your performance management process a valuable business tool and an engaging and productive experience for everyone involved?
+So what can you do to make your performance reviews a valuable business tool and an engaging and productive experience for everyone involved?

 1. Start with outcomes